FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition.md

 ## Conclusions

-> Relying on CERN Zenodo repository using any of the submission mechanisms (either web component or API) is one the simplest yet highly effective ways to deliver **dataset findeability** for assets generated by publicly funded resources.
+> Relying on CERN Zenodo repository using any of the submission mechanisms (either web component or API) is one the simplest yet highly effective ways to deliver **dataset findability** for assets generated by publicly funded resources.
-> The integration with [ORCID]() makes it very easy to obtain an account on the CERN's service.
+> The integration with [ORCID]() makes it very easy to obtain an account on CERN's service.
 > The integration with [Datacite]() means that submitters can reserve and obtain Digital Object Identifiers (DOI) very simply.
 These can then be cited and used as references to the datasets.
 > The integration with [Crossref]() means that funding information case be easily looked up, thus reducing data entry burden in most conditions but especially for EU funded projects such as IMI.
 > Licensing information can also be easily supplied